JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 > The `testIde` task is not registered by default.
 >
-{style="tip"}
+{style="warning"}

-Runs plugin tests against the currently selected IntelliJ Platform with the built plugin loaded.
+Runs tests using a custom IntelliJ Platform with the developed plugin installed.
 It directly extends the [Test][gradle-test-task] Gradle task, which allows for an extensive configuration (system properties, memory management, etc.).

 The [`TestIdeTask`](%gh-ijpgp-master%/src/main/kotlin/org/jetbrains/intellij/platform/gradle/tasks/TestIdeTask.kt) is a class used only for handling custom `testIde` tasks.